 The Van Zandt family has long been connected to the history of New York and its vicinities, but this is not the place to retell the full genealogy of this family.
 It is only important to note that the first name Wynant has been carried by every generation of the Van Zandts since 1682.

 If all the information in Margaret Pine’s obituary is correct, then her original owner was Wynant Van Zandt Sr. (1731-1814), who “presented” her to his son, Wynant Van Zandt Jr. (1765-1831), “in her comparative infancy.”
-This is confirmed by the fact that it was Van Zandt Jr. who in 1813 resided at Little Neck, New York (currently a Queens Borough neighborhood), as Margaret Pine’s obituary states “Given under my hand at Little Neck Farm, this 16th day of September, 1813.”
+This is supported by the fact that it was Van Zandt Jr. who in 1813 resided at Little Neck, New York (currently a Queens Borough neighborhood), as Margaret Pine’s obituary states “Given under my hand at Little Neck Farm, this 16th day of September, 1813.”
 That year, Van Zandt Jr. purchased a tract of land in Little Neck, Queens County, where he would live for the remainder of his life.
 Van Zandt Jr. was buried within the vault of Zion Church, which was established in 1830 on the land he donated.

 Portion of Wynant Van Zandt Sr.’s Will, New York County Surrogate’s Court, dated November 1, 1814 (ancestry.com)